petrosAth/weather-app/README.md

 A weather app.

-The main objectives of this project was to practice on working with APIs and the use of async/await functions.
+The main objectives of this project are to practice on working with APIs and the use of async/await functions.

 This website was created as part of